 The Gene Technology Regulator (the Regulator) has initiated a technical review of the Gene Technology Regulations 2001 (the Technical Review) to provide clarity about whether organisms developed using a range of new technologies are subject to regulation as genetically modified organisms (GMOs) and ensure that new technologies are regulated in a manner commensurate with the risks they pose.

-Next stepsIssues raised in submissions will be considered in finalising the draft amendments.
+Recent consultation on proposed amendments and next stepsFrom 30 November 2017 to 21 February 2018 the Regulator invited submissions on proposed amendments to the Regulations for the Technical Review of the Regulations.
+The Regulator is now considering the issues raised in submissions and finalising the draft amendments.
 The Regulator will then propose the amendments to the Commonwealth and State and Territory governments for their agreement.
 If there is agreement, the OGTR will commence the Commonwealth regulation-making process which requires approval from the Governor-General and tabling in Parliament.

 Review of the National Gene Technology SchemeThe Scheme Review is a broad-reaching policy review being undertaken for the Legislative and Governance Forum on Gene Technology, independently of the Regulator.
 The Technical Review is intended to provide an interim solution whist broader policy considerations associated with new technologies are being progressed through the Scheme Review.
 The Scheme Review is an alternate avenue for submitters to pursue other issues, particularly policy issues that cannot be addressed through this technical review.